bvasilop/udemy-complete-JS-course/JS-Array-and-Object-Methods/js-array-methods.md

 ![alt text](./array-helper-method.png)

-* All the methods in this article are chainable, meaning they can be used in combination with one another and they also don’t mutate data, which is especially important when working with React.
+* All the methods in this article are chain-able, meaning they can be used in combination with one another and they also don’t mutate data, which is especially important when working with React.
 With all these array and object methods you’ll find you never have to reach for a for or while loop ever again.

 ## .filter()